 A. Detox

-cluttereddress,
+I am a saddened, disillusioned, embittered, angry old man.
+For the wife I had loved for decades and given my whole heart to, believing that she would lead me to the bliss of encounter with Divinity, I found lolling about alleys and on the corners of cluttered streets, in strumpet’s dress, selling herself cheaply—for the power to bring misery to the lives of people—my dear one, playing the Whore of Babylon.

 When I left the Catholic Church four years ago, in 2016, I endured a long and dark period of anxious uncertainty, interrupted by bursts of anger or of scorn at the dehumanizing baseness of some of the Church’s teachings and at the hardheartedness of many in the clergy and in the hierarchy of the Catholic Church.
 I saw clearly the artificial conviviality and showmanship of some of these priests, who, speaking in private, often criticized those with whom they socialized.
 And I saw clearly that, good intentions notwithstanding, “It’s all about the money,” as it is with every large institution.